jaigab/jaigab/README.md

 <h1 align="center">Hi 👋, I'm Jordan Gabriel</h1>

 <h3 align="center">
-An aspiring Quant/Data Scientist currently working as a Data Analyst in the healthcare industry.
+I'm an aspiring Quant/Data Scientist currently working as a data analyst in the healthcare industry.
-I have a MSci in Chemisty with a focus on computational chemistry during my final year project.
+I have a MSci in chemisty with a focus on computational chemistry during my final year project.
 My findings were published in ACS Nano<sup>1</sup>.
-After my degree, I worked as an advsior for the financial services offfice of a Big 4 firm before moving to my current role.
+After my degree, I worked as an advsior for the financial services office of a Big 4 firm before moving to my current role.
 </h3>

 <h2>